 I’ve been wearing it to find out.

 The only question that really needs answering here is, does the CZ Smart look and feel like a Citizen watch?
 Yes, it does, but not as much as some of the brand’s more famous models, and you probably have to be very familiar with Citizen’s range of dive watches to see the family connection.
-The bezel’s shape and design are reminiscent of the Fossil Garrett HR., as are the guards around the crown, for example.
-However, to most casual observers, it looks like any other smartwatch, and may even be mistaken for the
+The bezel’s shape and design are reminiscent of the Promaster Diver range, as are the guards around the crown, for example.
+However, to most casual observers, it looks like any other smartwatch, and may even be mistaken for the Fossil Garrett HR.

 It’s unfortunate the CZ Smart isn’t more Citizen-like, as the watch looks good on the wrist.
 The bezel is thin, the blue color gives it some character, the 46mm case is made from stainless steel and feels very high quality, and there’s Gorilla Glass over the screen for protection.
 The 22m blue silicone strap is very comfortable and should be really hard-wearing too.
 It has a plastic case back though, which is a little unfortunate.
 Despite being close in style to the Fossil Garrett HR, it looks far more mature, and feels better built as well.